thelabcat/steam-mass-launch-ops-setter/README.md

 ## Usage

 **It is strongly recommended that you exit Steam before using this.**
-Although I don't think it's capable of destroying your library, it might get very confused with Steam writing to the same files.
+Although I don't think it's capable of destroying your library, it can get very confused with Steam writing to the same files, and already-running Steam will also usually overwrite its changes without realizing it.

 The program will automatically look in the default location of the Steam directory on your OS.
 If it doesn't find it there, you'll get an error message.
 You can set the Steam path manually using the `STEAM_DIR` environment variable.
-This will be necessary if you are using the Flatpak version of Linux Steam, or Windows Steam isn't installed on your C: drive.
+This will be necessary if you are using the Flatpak version of Linux Steam, or if Windows Steam isn't installed on your C: drive.

 If "Overwrite" is not checked, the app will only set the options of all the apps with no set launch options.
 If it is checked, all launch options are ensured to be the new ones.
 Note that the "Overwrite" checkbox has no function if the "Launch options:" field is blank.
 The app will just erase all launch options for all apps when you click "Set".